Winston & Strawn LLP

 CI Renewables LLC

-Alan M. Epstein is the President and CEO of CI Renewables LLC the parent of KDC Solar, which focuses on solar power generation for large industrial and commercial users.
-Since 2010 KDC Solar developed, constructed and operated 120 MWs of solar facilities at 20 separate locations.
-He has been involved in the energy and telecom businesses for more than 40 years.
+Alan M. Epstein is the President and CEO of CI Renewables LLC, which focuses on renewable energy and solar power generation for large industrial and commercial users.
+Since 2010 CI and its subsidiaries developed more than 200 MWs of solar facilities at 40 separate locations in the United States.
+He has been involved in the development and financing of energy and telecom businesses for more than 40 years.

 Before accepting the position of President and COO at KDC Solar in 2010, Alan was a partner in the New York office of Sidley Austin LLP.
 While practicing law he advised clients in financing and structuring more than $15 billion of energy, telecommunications, alternative and renewable energy, and infrastructure projects in the United States and abroad.
 In the energy area, Alan represented clients in power generation projects including cogeneration facilities, coal-fired, gas-fired, biomass, wind, solar, and waste-to-energy facilities, LNG and pipeline projects, biodiesel projects, and transmission lines.

-Alan joined the College of Law Board of Advisors in 2015 and serves as a mentor to the College of Law’s Class Act!.
+Alan has a Juris Doctor degree from Syracuse University College of Law and a B. A. from Long Island University where he was awarded a swimming scholarship.
+Alan joined the College of Law Board of Advisors in 2015 and serves as a mentor to the College of Law’s Class Act!

 Co-Deputy Chair, Litigation Department